InverterNetwork/contracts/context/DiscreteCurveMathLib_v1/FM_BC_Discrete_implementation_plan.md

 - FM_BC_Discrete_Redeeming_VirtualSupply_v1 should inherit from a bunch of other contracts specified in context/DiscreteCurveMathLib_v1/FM_BC_Discrete_implementation_context.md
 - override all _required_ functions from the inheritance contracts with empty implementations, so that in the end we have a contract that holds all the required functions, but these functions dont do anything

+### 1.3.
+Default Curve Conguration in test

+- use the same curve as `flatSlopedTestCurve` defined in `test/unit/modules/fundingManager/bondingCurve/formulas/DiscreteCurveMathLib_v1.t.sol` as a default curve configuration to be defined in the top of the testfile `test/unit/modules/fundingManager/bondingCurve/FM_BC_Discrete_Redeeming_VirtualSupply_v1.t.sol`
+- then make sure that all tests that make use of a curve configuration are using the default curve configuration (where possible); the following tests should be updated to use the default curve configuration:
+  **PLANNED**: The `flatSlopedTestCurve` from `DiscreteCurveMathLib_v1.t.sol` will be defined as `defaultCurve` in `FM_BC_Discrete_Redeeming_VirtualSupply_v1.t.sol`.
+The `setUp()` function will be updated to initialize `initialTestSegments` with this `defaultCurve`.
+Additionally, `testReconfigureSegments_FailsGivenInvarianceCheckFailure` and `testReconfigureSegments_WorksAndEmitsEvent` will be updated to utilize this `defaultCurve` for their initial segment setup.

 ### 2. Implementation

 ### 2.1. \_setSegments [DONE]